The Self-Preservation Society (The Boys episode): Plot

 In a flashback to eight years earlier, Billy Butcher and his wife Becca are at a Vought Christmas party, where Billy meets Homelander for the first time.
 Sometime later, after Becca's disappearance, Butcher is approached by CIA director Grace Mallory, who shows him footage of Becca and reveals that she was raped by Homelander.
 Mallory recruits Butcher, offering revenge against Vought and the Supes, which results in the foundation of the Boys.
 In the present, Butcher observes as Hughie Campbell and Annie January meet at a hotel, where they have sex.
 Afterwards, Starlight asks Hughie why he didn't take her to his home, and he admits to feeling ashamed of the idea of her meeting his father and to quitting his job after Robin died, but doesn't mention his involvement with the Boys.

 Homelander reunites the remaining Seven: Annie, Black Noir, A-Train, and Queen Maeve to discuss the situation regarding The Deep and Translucent.
 Homelander displays a photo of Hughie and declares that he is the one who killed Translucent, (Note: As depicted in "Cherry".) as well as blackmailed Popclaw and Ezekiel.
 (Note: As depicted in "Get Some" and "Good for the Soul".)
 A-Train finally recognizes him when Homelander zooms the image out to show Hughie shaking hands with A-Train the day he signed the settlement.
-Annie tries to defend Hughie, and Homelander starts to blame Annie for helping the Boys.
+Annie tries to defend Hughie, and Homelander accuses Annie of helping the Boys.
 Maeve defends her, assuring Homelander that Annie was tricked by Hughie, which calms him.
 After being forced into taking a "sabbatical", (Note: As depicted in the previous episode, "The Innocents".) the Deep arrives at his new apartment in Sandusky, Ohio, where he is sexually assaulted by a fan.